OmkarPathak/omkarpathak.github.io/about.md

 -*Vernon Law*

+* **Computer Graduate Intern at Truso, Pune**
+June 2018 - July 2018

+  - Created RESTful apis
+  - Tried my hands on Angular 5/6
+  - Was responsible for Django backend development

 * **Data Analyst Intern at Propeluss, Pune**
 October 2017 - January 2018

-  - Writing various automation scripts to scrape data from various websites.
+  - Wrote various automation scripts to scrape data from various websites.
-  - Applying Natural Language Processing to articles scraped from the internet to extract different entities in these articles using entity extraction algorithms and applying Machine Learning to classify these articles.
+  - Applied Natural Language Processing to articles scraped from the internet to extract different entities in these articles using entity extraction algorithms and applying Machine Learning to classify these articles.
   - Also applied KNN with LSA for extracting relevant tags for various startups based on their works.

 * **Technical Content Writer at GeeksForGeeks**